 We determine the on-coil fin configuration based on the calculated fin root and tip temperatures.
 We then progress to a secondary and tertiary phase of cooling ensuring that we remain within the design envelope of the selected fin form in each case.

-Boiler feed water inlet temperature varies depending on ambient conditions and operational requirements.
+The temperature of the boiler feed water inlet varies depending on ambient conditions and operational requirements.
 We work with our customers to review a range of operating points and ensure that the heat exchange characteristics permit easy control of the equipment as a whole.

 Usually, the water is fed counter flow to the flue gas stream.
 This is the most efficient arrangement.
 However, when considering the control of fin and tube temperatures, we have found it advantageous to use co-current flow in a limited number of cases.